chrischow/dataandstuff/drafts/2020-09-05-deep-learning-for-aircraft-recognition.md

 <img src="../graphics/2020-09-05-deep-learning-for-aircraft-recognition/img28_comparison_accuracy.png" style='margin-left: auto; margin-right: auto; display: block;'>

-Based on our defined metrics for a man-machine team operating on supervised autonomous and semi-autonomous tagging:
+If the model operated in supervised autonomous and semi-autonomous mode:

 * **Supervised autonomous:** The system would attain 86% accuracy, and the operator would have to manually tag 14% or about 9 of 60 images per hour.
 * **Semi-autonomous:**